lat9/usps/readme.txt

 8. Configure your USPS shipping module

 ===== CHANGE HISTORY =====
+2021-05-05 by lat9 2021-07-14 Version K11b
+    - Enabling 'soft' configuration settings to be used as overrides.
 2021-05-05 by lat9 2021-05-05 Version K11a
     - Adding notification to enable store-specific customizations for methods/prices offered (see https://github.com/lat9/usps for additional documentation).
     - Modify default international shipping 'base' dimensions to enable the offering of the International Small Flat-Rate Box method.